Testing Hypotheses regarding Covariance and Correlation matrices with the R package CovCorTest: Inference

 with the block-diagonal covariance matrix $\vSigma=\bigoplus_{i=1}^a {\kappa_i}^{-1}\cdot \vSigma_i$.\\

-In the same way, $\widehat\vr_i$ denotes the empirical counterpart of the upper-half-vectorized correlation matrix of group $i$ and $\widehat\vr$ is the corresponding pooled vector.
-Following the results in \cite{sattler2023} (where also the exact form can be found), there exists a continuous matrix-valued function $\vM\in \Rn^{p_-\times p}$ such that Using this result and the previous asymptotic expansion, we obtain the joint asymptotic distribution under $\mathcal{H}_0^{\vr}$ as
+In the same way, $\widehat\vr_i$ denotes the empirical counterpart of the upper-half-vectorised correlation matrix of group $i$ and $\widehat\vr$ is the corresponding pooled vector.
+Following the results in \cite{sattler2023} (where also the exact form can be found), there exists a continuous matrix-valued function $\vM\in \Rn^{p_-\times p}$ such that